 Picture identification, such as a driver's license, is required.
 No appointment is necessary for testing; however, interested parties should call 352-589-2250 the day before to verify the testing schedule.
 Children may not be brought to the testing area.
-Scores may be obtained from a career advisor.
+Scores may be obtained from a guidance counselor.

-Applicants transferring appropriately leveled TABE, Postsecondary Education Readiness Test (PERT) or other accepted standardized test scores from other testing centers must do so by having an official score report sent directly to the Admissions Office prior to enrollment in the program.
+Applicants transferring appropriately leveled TABE, Postsecondary Education Readiness Test (PERT) or College Placement Test (CPT) scores from other testing centers must do so by having an official score report sent directly to the Admissions Office prior to enrollment in the program.
 Scores brought by hand will be accepted only if document provided by the outside testing center is in a sealed envelope.
-Standardized tests scores are valid for two years.